extremobemo/tri-track/README.md

   <img src="https://user-images.githubusercontent.com/24390579/41681607-b7bfed1a-749a-11e8-963f-c9674c7f16e7.png" width="400"></a>
 </h1>

 This is an example of a short 2+ mile run I went on around my neighborhood to demonstrate the location tracking.
+After the workout has been completed the app will store the Lat/Long data of the polyline in the SQL Database using the unique UUID of the logged in user so that the workout can be viewed later.

 ---